Frenelou/patient-treatment-solver/README.md

 Codesandbox is based on visual studio code editor.
 You can view the files as you would in te editor.

-By clicking on `Tests` under thhe share button, you can see the results of the tests input I was given.
+By clicking on `Tests` under the share button, you can see the results of the tests input I was given.

 ## ⛏️ Built With <a name = "tech_stack"></a>